 Conclusions

 Syntheses of historic trophic interactions are crucial for establishing baselines in understudied systems and understanding how they may change.
 By digitising and reconstructing historical data on albacore diet composition, we reveal a comprehensive taxonomic and trait-based portrait of the trophic plasticity of albacore, foundational to future analyses of variation in resource use under changing environmental and forage conditions.
-We generate 7 functional trait-based guilds of prey consumed, applicable beyond this work to classifying prey in albacore and other tunas.
-We highlight the utility of both functional trait guilds and prey trait information for synthesising variation in predator diets, which here significantly advanced our understanding of globally diverse and temporally variability in albacore diets.
+We condense biodiverse diet composition of albacore by generating 7 functional trait-based guilds of prey consumed, applicable beyond this work to classifying prey in albacore and other tunas.
+We highlight the utility of both functional trait guilds and prey trait information for synthesising variation in predator diets, which here significantly advanced our understanding of globally diverse and temporally variable in albacore diets.
 Trait-based models revealed broad biogeographic signatures in albacore diets and corroborated known ecological differences between sampled geographies, warranting further development of trait-based analyses and investigation into the stability or flexibility of trait-based biogeographic resource use in highly migratory pelagic predators.
 Ultimately, further modelling applications that use trait information in predator diet analysis frameworks are needed for tracking forage species dynamics and predators’ foraging responses to changing ecological states and resource variability.

 Acknowledgements